fudab/fudab.github.io/covid-19/us.md

     <th><img width="600" src="./figures_us/US_transition_0405.png"></th>
   </tr>
   <tr>
-    <td>Figure 6: When the infection point will come?
+    <td>Figure 6: When the inflection point will come?
 We consider the distribution of the date on which a state will encounter the peak value of number of new infected.</td>
   </tr>
 </table>